-Each student is considered as an individual and entry on to sixth form courses is not set in stone - but these are the broad guidelines.
+Each student is considered as an individual and entry on to Sixth Form courses is not set in stone - but these are the broad guidelines.

-For entry into 6th form students need to achieve five grade Cs or 4s, including English and Maths, at GCSE.
+For entry onto Level 3 courses (Vocational and A Level) students need to achieve five grade 4s, including English and Maths, at GCSE.